Project Management Institute

-The Project Management Institute (PMI, legally Project Management Institute, Inc.) is a U.S.-based not-for-profit professional organization for project management.
+The Project Management Institute (PMI, legally Project Management Institute, Inc.) is a not-for-profit professional organization established in 1969 in Pennsylvania, United States.
+It was founded with the aim to standardise project management practices internationally.
+PMI is headquartered in Newtown Square, Pennsylvania and operates in the United States as a 501(c)(6) organization.

-Overview

-PMI serves more than five million professionals including over 680,000 members in 217 countries and territories around the world, with 304 chapters and 14,000 volunteers serving local members in over 180 countries.
+As of 2025, PMI has more than five million professionals including over 746,689 members in 217 countries and territories, with 303 chapters and 14,359 volunteers in over 180 countries.

 Its services include the development of standards, research, education, publication, networking opportunities in local chapters, hosting conferences and training seminars, and providing accreditation in project management.